- Work with FCNL

 Quaker Vision.
 Collective Action.

-Advocacy Teams are Quakers and friends from across the country who use their power as constituents to build meaningful relationships with their members of Congress.
+Advocacy Teams are Quakers and friends from across the country who use their power as constituents to make change in Washington.

 Ready to Start an Advocacy Team?